MileHacker Logo

 Photography Ethics & Privacy

 Always ask for permission before photographing individuals, children in particular.
 Some people might prefer not to be photographed.
-Be discreet when taking photos in religious sites or private homes.
+Be discreet when taking photos in holy sites or private homes.
 Do not intrude on local existence for a photo, and mind people's privacy.

 Visual Respect